podcastsdataset/podcastsdataset.github.io/index.md

 # GETTING ACCESS TO THE DATASET

 We are happy to share the dataset for non-commercial use only to any research group with an academic affiliation and academic address, or with a track record of relevant research publications.
 Student projects are also welcome.

-Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSca2WJ45uamUWJ-C5HxHe7a9M1FuiSQPqukTjL8o-vthbQtnA/viewform) to request the dataset: we will send you a data sharing agreement to sign, and after signature we will send you an access link for downloading the data.
+Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSca2WJ45uamUWJ-C5HxHe7a9M1FuiSQPqukTjL8o-vthbQtnA/viewform) to request the dataset.

+After approval, we will send you a data sharing agreement to sign; after signature we will send you an access link for downloading the data.
 Approval of requests is a manual process so please allow at least two weeks to hear back from us.

 # CONTENTS OF THE DATASET